How to become an Uber driver or deliverer

-From what we can see, and what we've heard from drivers, if you don't already have a suitable car, it's worth thinking about whether this is the right option for you.
+But from what we can see (and from what we've heard from drivers) if you don't already have a suitable car, it's worth thinking about whether this is the right option for you.

-That extra expense of getting your own wheels pushes the initial expenses over the edge of having much economical benefit, as you'll end up spending the first few years of your time at Uber driving to pay off your car!
+The extra expense of getting your own wheels as a driver means you'll end up spending the first few years of your time at Uber driving just to pay off your car.

 When we asked Ahmet if he'd recommend becoming an Uber driver to other students, he was really positive.
-He told Save the Student:
+He told us: